 For each child (except for deceased children, see spChild), information is collected on whether the respondent has taken parental leave.
 Each parental leave episode adds one row to the dataset spParLeave, including information on the beginning of the leave (ts2711m/y) and its end (ts2712m/y).
 According to the study design, periods of maternity leave do not count as parental leave.
 These periods are usually added to the respective employment episode.
 This means that an employment spell is not interrupted if the mother only takes maternity leave without additional parental leave.

-Example 23 (Stata): Working with spParLeave (find R example here)
+Example 24 (Stata): Working with spParLeave (find R example here)

 '''

 open the data file

 use ${datapath}/SC6_spParLeave_D${version}.dta, clear

+only keep full or harmonized episodes

 '''